Using your Open Research learning resources

 The Open Research training module is the first step towards discovering and adopting open practices.
 View the flowchart (PDF) or see the steps below.

 You may also want to attend one or more of our live Open Research sessions, currently delivered online.
-Our sessions are available to Surrey staff and PGRs.
+Our sessions are available to Surrey staff and postgraduate research students.
 Please view and register on EventBrite.
-You can also contact us to arrange a bespoke session for your School.
+You can also contact us to arrange a bespoke session for your school.

 Use the Open Research checklist to ensure that you’re complying with University, REF, and funder Open Research policies.

 The Open Research across disciplines guide shows how the principles of Open Research can be applied to your discipline.